MenwaLab/Enchanted--Forest/README.md

 ## 🪄 Initial Setup 🪄
 1. Clone this repository.
+2. Install .NET SDK if it's not already installed.
+You can download it from the official Microsoft website.
+This project uses .NET 8.0.
+3. Install the necessary libraries.
+In this case, you need the Spectre.Console library for the terminal interface.
+Run the following command in your terminal "dotnet add package Spectre.Console --version 0.49.1"
+4. For language switching features ensure that you have the .NET Resources package for resource management: "dotnet add package System.Resources.Extensions --version 9.0.0"
-2. Open the project in your IDE.
+5. Open the project in your IDE.
-4. Run the project.
+6. Run the project.

 ## 🔧 Built With 🔧
 - C#